Kim Keon Hee: Career

-In 2009, Kim established Covana Contents, a company that specializes in art exhibitions, and has been serving as the chief executive officer and president since then.
+In 2009, Kim established Covana Contents, a company that specializes in art exhibitions, and has been serving as the chief executive officer and president of the company since its founding until finally closed down around May 2022, shortly after her husband assumes his presidency.

 Allegations of financial misconduct

 In 2019, the media reported that she had allegedly evaded paying taxes.
 Kim has been investigated for allegedly taking kickbacks for hosting art exhibitions.

 In 2022, the opposition Democratic Party accused Kim and her family of manipulating the stock price of an auto dealership.
 She is also accused of allegedly breaching anti-corruption laws by accepting a Dior handbag as a gift, and of interference in elections.

 In 2023, courts found that Kim had entrusted her bank accounts to scammers who manipulated the stock price of the Deutsch Motors automotive import company.
 Although other people who lent out their accounts in this way were convicted of aiding and abetting the scheme, Kim was cleared of allegations by her husband's justice department.

 On 20 March 2025, the National Assembly passed a bill to have a permanent special prosecutor investigate Kim on these cases.